avidunixuser/UsedCarFeatureImportance/README.md

 - There are a total of 12 unique paint colors listed in the data ('white', 'blue', 'red', 'black', 'silver', 'grey', 'brown', 'yellow', 'orange', 'green', 'custom', 'purple')

-Majority of columns contain NULL values(NaN in data science terms), and the data require significant cleansing.
+- Majority of the columns except (id, region, price, and state) contained NULL values (NaN in data science terms)
+- The data required significant cleansing as well as inferring the NULL values through Imputation

 <pre>
 - id              426880
 - region          426880